kaizengrowth/AlgoWorkout/README.md

 * [7:03pm] -- Really struggled with getting anything to work on remote MongoDB database.
 Won't let me change settings or add endpoints.
 Finally moved to local MongoDB database.
 Had to delete and reinstall node modules to get this to work.
 Very frustrating!!

 * [8:30pm] -- SCOPE MODIFICATION:
---> Aim just to have leetcode problems display in dashboard.
+--> Aim just to have leetcode problems display in dashboard
---> Goal is to gain a better understanding of React/Redux and MongoDB/Mongoose.
-Don't worry too much about the product.

 ------

-* [10:27pm] -- Took a long break to have dinner with my partner's family, and having trouble getting motivated to start again.
-What do I need to do?

---> Don't need to test GET/POST/DELETE endpoints in Postman because maybe it doesn't work so well...
+* [10:27pm] --
 --> Setting up MongoDB locally is a much better idea.
-Though I'm really tempted to switch to Postgres simply because I'm more familiar with it.

 Next step:
 Try to simply get one card into Mongo database and fetched into server.js